All Episodes

 Be back after this.

-One of the things it caused me to reach the boiling point, and it take me it takes me a while to reach the boiling point, I should tell you, because it happens all the time, and uh to me it's it's it's well when you get in this arena, that those are the kind of things that are gonna happen.
+You know, speaking of this coarsening of the culture business, one of the things that caused me to reach the boiling point, and it takes me a while to reach the boiling point, I should tell you, because it happens all the time.

-It's this this is a big leagues, it's hardball out there.
+It's hardball out there.

-Uh end up harboring some of these things for a long time.
+You end up harboring some of these things for a long time.

-No, I think it was Ben Smith.
+I think it was Ben Smith.

-Might have been Roger Summer.
+It might have been Roger Simmons.

-I don't remember who it was, talking about Obama's comments about Virginia Tech and IMAS, and there's a common link, and it is the incivility and talk radio, verbal violence on verbal violence on talk radio.
+And there's a common link, and it is the incivility and talk radio, verbal violence on verbal violence on talk radio.

 Comparing verbal violence on conservative talk radio to what happened at Virginia Tech.

-The only connection that what happened at Virginia Tech has to anybody on the radio, that'd be Dom I Don I says NBC, ladies and gentlemen.
+The only connection that what happened at Virginia Tech has to anybody on the radio, that'd be Don Amos.

-NBC is the one is the network that is coursing the culture at this point with this story.
+NBC is the one, is the network that is coursing the culture at this point with this story.

-But uh after commenting on Obama yesterday, and I'm I said we're gonna have to hold his feet to the fire on this because this is outrageous what he said.
+But after commenting on Obama yesterday, and I said we're going to have to hold his feet to the fire on this because this is outrageous what he said, a guy named John Sanders, a policy analyst, research editor at the John Locke Foundation of Raleigh, North Carolina, has little peace here.

-Obama the humanity.
+Obama, the humanity.

 What one hopes to find in a leader when disaster strikes, but he didn't.

-Obama repackaged the awful news of the day to reflect on his own political themes.
+In the grand tradition of leftist orators, Obama repackaged the awful news of the day to reflect on his own political themes.

 I hope he said it causes us to reflect a little more broadly on the degree to which we do accept violence in various forms all the time in our society.